-Best 3D Printer Overall
+Best 3D Printers

 The TAZ 6 is incredibly intelligent too – it auto levels the print plate and auto cleans the nozzle before each print.
 You control the onboard screen with a click wheel that’s simple to navigate, and you can print your designs right from an SD card without your computer.
-While it’s rated for intermediate users, its documentation and support options are so straightforward and helpful that even less-advanced users can assemble and use this 3D printer.
+While it’s rated for intermediate users, its documentation and support options are so straightforward and helpful that people with less experience can assemble and use this 3D printer.

 How We Tested the 3D Printers